 - Index cases: Two confirmed cases of COVID-19 were reported in Windhoek district on 13 March 2020.
-The married couple; a 35-year-old male and a 25-yearold female, arrived from Madrid, Spain on 11 March 2020. - On 05 June 2020, Namibia recorded 4 new confirmed cases, bringing the total confirmed cases to 29. - Case 26 is a 44 year old Namibian male from Erongo Region, Walvis Bay District.
-No travel history and no contact with other known positive cases.
-Investigations on the source of infection are ongoing. - Cases 27, 28 and 29 are Namibian male students aged 23, 21 and 21 respectively.
+The married couple; a 35-year-old male and a 25-yearold female, arrived from Madrid, Spain on 11 March 2020. - On 05 June 2020, Namibia recorded 4 new confirmed cases, bringing the total confirmed cases to 29. - O Case 26 is a 44 year old Namibian male from Erongo Region, Walvis Bay District.
+No travel history and no contact with other known positive cases, although he works at the administration/finance department of the private hospital where case 22 is being hospitalised.
+Investigations on where and how s/he picked the infection are ongoing. - Cases 27, 28 and 29 are Namibian male students aged 23, 21 and 21 respectively.
 They travelled from South Africa on 29 May 2020 on the same flight and were quarantined in the same facility in Khomas region, Windhoek District.